 At the time of the subject sewage flood in 2003, the City had no maintenance program, no preventative maintenance program and had not begun repairs pursuant to the Master Plan allegedly due to lack of funding (R-104).
 Willis stated that the Jackson sewage system had been neglected for twenty (20) years and is a massive problem in bad need of repair (R-107, 118-120).
-Although the City of Jackson conducted smoke testing (called SSES) pursuant to the Metropolitan Area Plan and found seven (7) holes in the City sewage line to Appellants' home which needed immediate attention in 2002 (R-132-3) in 2002, and had knowledge of over fifty (50) complaints of homeowners serviced on the same sewage line three (3) years before the flooding to Appellants' home, the City of Jackson took no action to attempt to repair the sewage line prior to the Fortenberry's home flooding with raw sewage on April 6, 2003.
-Despite the knowledge of the first flood, the City took no action to repair before the second flooding of the Fortenberry home on April 24, 2003.
-As a result, the Fortenberry's homeowners' coverage denied their claim under the exclusion which is contained in every homeowners' policy in this state and the City denied their claim, and they were forced to move out of their home in 2003 and pay for another place to live while attempting to keep up their mortgage payment, much like any other disaster victim.
+Although the City of Jackson conducted smoke testing (called SSES) pursuant to the Metropolitan Area Plan and found seven (7) holes in the City sewage line to Appellants' home which needed immediate attention (R-132-3) in 2002, that Wallace's neighbor, Linda and James Fortenberry's house flooded on April 6, 2003, with raw sewage three (3) weeks prior to the subject flood on April 29, 2003 (R-90), and had knowledge of over fifty (50) complaints of homeowners serviced on the same sewage line three (3) years before the flooding to Appellants' home, the City of Jackson took no action to attempt to repair the sewage line prior to the Wallace's home flooding with raw sewage.
+As a result, the Wallace's homeowners' coverage denied their claim under the exclusion which is contained in every homeowners' policy in this state and the City denied their claim, and they were forced to move out of their home in 2003 and pay for another place to live while attempting to keep up their mortgage payment, much like any other disaster victim.

-The City of Jackson's sole basis for claiming discretionary immunity under §11-46-9 is that since there is no law telling them how much money to spend on sewage maintenance and repair, it has the discretion to spend City funds as it sees fit and should be immune.
+The City of Jackson's sole basis for claiming discretionary immunity under §11-46-9 is that since there is no law telling them how much money to spend on sewage maintenance and repair, it has the discretion to spend City funds as it sees fit and should be immume.
 It is undisputed in this case that although the City of Jackson billed and collected from taxpayers between \$17 million and \$18 million dollars in 2003 for water/sewer service, the budget in 2003 for sewage maintenance was only \$300,000 to \$400,000, .02% of the money collected from taxpayers (See deposition of Willis, P-76; R-110-114).
 It is the position of Appellant herein that because City of Jackson assumed control of the City sewage system it had a ministerial, not discretionary, duty to use reasonable care to maintain the sewage system in compliance with the Master Plan, state and federal law, and to take actions to repair after notice of a defect to prevent severe damages and exposure to known health hazards to homeowners such as Appellants herein.